- DEUTSCH, Bernard P

-They all crossed into Portugal, where they resided in Figueira da Foz.
+They crossed into Portugal, where they resided in Porto and Figueira da Foz.
 Bernard DEUTSCH and his family subsequently sailed on the ship Nea Hellas from Lisbon to New York in September 1940.

 Paul DEUTSCH and his family went to the United Kingdom, where they settled.

 My parents, brother, sister and I as well as my Uncle Paul, Aunt Zilly, cousins Zeev and Simon and my father's cousin Maurice Deutsch were all recipients of the precious Portuguese visas, thereby enabling us to escape from the clutches of the Nazis.
 I feel a great indebtedness to Dr. Mendes and thank you for permitting me to share my story.